canonical/mir/doc/sphinx/how-to/how-to-control-compositor-responses-to-client-decoration-requests.md

-# How to Control Decorations
+# How to Control Compositor Responses to Client Decoration Requests
 This how-to will show you how to specify the behavior of the compositor regarding client window decoration requests.